Forcing the women’s slopestyle final to go ahead was careless and a new kind of unfair

 "It's terrifying," said Canadian Brooke Voigt afterward.
 "Picture holding an umbrella in the wind.
 That's your snowboard."

-Athletes were coming over the vertical jumps like they'd been blown out of a canon – arms windmilling, turning wildly, legs shot out, occasionally fully horizontal – then landing like sacks of flour.
+Athletes were coming over the vertical jumps like they'd been blown out of a cannon – arms windmilling, turning wildly, legs shot out, occasionally fully horizontal – then landing like sacks of flour.
 Many gave up mid-run, suddenly realizing they were on a kamikaze mission.

 That's how Canadian Spencer O'Brien ended her day, pulling up short on her second attempt after deciding she was more likely to end up landing on her head than her feet.
 She finished 22nd.